Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Introduction

 Model training consists of two key steps: the forward pass and the backward pass.
 During the forward pass, inputs $x$ are passed through the parameters of the model to produce predictions $\hat{y}$.
-The accuracy of these predictions -- measured by their similarity to the ground truth $y$ -- is quantified by a differentiable loss function $\mathcal{L}(y,\hat{y})$, which evaluates the error between the predicted and actual outputs.
+The accuracy of these predictions---measured by their similarity to the ground truth $y$---is quantified by a differentiable loss function $\mathcal{L}(y,\hat{y})$, which evaluates the error between the predicted and actual outputs.
 This is followed by the backward pass, where the gradient of the loss function with respect to each model parameter is calculated.
-These gradients are then used by an optimisation function to update model parameters accordingly.
-This process is repeated thousands of times during training, with model parameters being iteratively adjusted to minimise the global loss, to achieve $\hat{y} \approx y$.
+These gradients are then used by an optimization function to update model parameters accordingly.
+This process is repeated thousands of times during training, with~model parameters being iteratively adjusted to minimise the global loss to~achieve $\hat{y} \approx y$.

-A trained model can, at best, only generalise to the dataset on which it was trained; therefore it is crucial that the dataset accurately reflects the inputs the fully-trained model is expected to encounter.
-A well-trained model relies on a dataset that is representative of unseen data; as well as being diverse, expansive and sufficiently large to prevent underfitting, the model fails to capture necessary features resulting in poor performance on new data.
-Conversely, overfitting is often caused by an overly complex model which learns the specifics of the training dataset too well thus failing to generalise to unseen data.
-However, we can penalise overfit models so that they are more generalised --- called regularisation --- using common techniques such as non-linear activation functions, batch normalisation and dropout.
-Model performance is assessed on an unseen dataset (validation dataset) for continued assessment of model generalisation over the course of training, which is used to assess and guide hyperparameter tuning.
-Once training is complete, the fully-trained model is assessed on the test dataset --- independent of the training and validation sets --- to compare performance of different models and architectures.
+A trained model can, at~best, only generalise to the dataset on which it was trained; therefore, it is crucial that the dataset accurately reflects the inputs that the fully trained model is expected to encounter.
+A well-trained model relies on a dataset that is representative of unseen data; in addition to being diverse, expansive, and sufficiently large to prevent underfitting, the~model fails to capture necessary features, resulting in poor performance on new data.
+Conversely, overfitting is often caused by an overly complex model which learns the specifics of the training dataset well, thus failing to generalise to unseen data.
+However, we can penalise overfit models so that they are more generalised---called regularisation---using common techniques such as non-linear activation functions, batch normalization, and dropout.
+Model performance is assessed on an unseen dataset (validation dataset) for continued assessment of the model generalization over the course of training, which is used to assess and guide hyperparameter tuning.
+Once training is complete, the~fully trained model is assessed on the test dataset---independent of the training and validation sets---to compare the performance of different models and~architectures.